Watch Video: How to Make a Pie Chart in Google Sheets

 To visualize how much each region has contributed to the total revenue, we can use a pie chart.
 Let’s see how to create a pie chart in Google Sheets to visualize the above data:

-- Select the range of cells that contain your data (cells A1:B6 in this case).
+Step 1: Select the range of cells that contain your data range (cells A1:B6 in this case).

-- You should now see a chart displayed to represent your data, and a Chart Editor sidebar to the right side of the browser.
+Step 3: You should now see a chart displayed to represent your data, and a Chart Editor sidebar to the right side of the browser.
+This chart editor pane is your pie chart maker Google Sheets.

-- Google Sheets normally tries to recommend the best chart to represent your selected data.
+Step 4: Google Sheets normally tries to recommend the best chart to represent your selected data range.
 So if you see a Pie chart displayed, you can stop here.
 However, if you see some other type of chart displayed, go to step 5.

-That’s it, you should now see a pie chart giving a visual representation of your selected data.
+That’s it, you should now see a pie chart giving a visual representation of your selected data range.
 Each slice of the pie is in a different color, representing how much each region contributes to the total revenue.

 This is all there is to know about how to make a pie graph in Google Sheets.
 Easy as pie!